neo-noire/dogs-page/README.md

 1. Created a new React project using Vite and TypeScript.
 2. Structured the project by creating the necessary components, files, and folders.
 3. Implemented the component responsible for displaying the list of items.
-4. Added sort, search and pagination functionality.
+5. Added sort, search and pagination functionality.
+6. Auth page added, user is been checked for auth coockie token every fetch request if not authorized, user will be redirected to AuthPage.
-5. Utilized Git for version control, creating regular commits to track progress
+7. Utilized Git for version control, creating regular commits to track progress
 #
 # Running the Application Locally
 To run the application locally, please follow these steps: